Stock events for Texas Instruments Incorporated (TXN)

 TXN Corporate Image Assessment

-In the past year, Texas Instruments has been recognized by Barron's as one of the Top 100 Most Sustainable Companies, by Forbes as one of the Best Employers for New Grads and Veterans, by WayUp as one of the Top 100 Internship Programs, by Glassdoor as one of the Best Places to Work, and by EcoVadis as a Silver Medal recipient for Environmental Sustainability.
-The company's headquarters in Dallas, Texas, is also seen as a major technology anchor in the North Texas region.
+In the past year, Texas Instruments has received positive recognition for its corporate citizenship and as an employer.
+It was recognized by Barron's as one of the Top 100 Most Sustainable Companies and by Forbes as one of the Best Employers for New Grads and Veterans.
+Additionally, it was recognized by WayUp as one of the Top 100 Internship Programs and by Glassdoor as one of the Best Places to Work.
+The company also received a Silver Medal from EcoVadis for Environmental Sustainability.

 Ownership